What is Google Business Profile and how to optimize my listing?

 Google provides different ways to verify

-Step 8: You can add more information to your listing such as business hours or photos.
+Step 8: You can add more information to your listing such as business hours, high-quality images related to your business, and a detailed business description.
 The more details you provide, the better the chances of your business appearing in local searches.

 To appear in Google Maps results, it’s essential to optimize your Google Business profile with accurate information.
 Below, we have mentioned the steps you need to follow to maximize your visibility on Google: